Sport & Recreation

 Folkestone’s New Athletics Track – Building Potential

-Work is continuing on building the new athletics track at the Three Hills Sports Park site on Cheriton Road.
+In July 2023 the Three Hills Sports Park site on Cheriton Road opened its new athletics track.
 Folkestone is the home of many athletes, from amateur to Olympic level.
-The eight lane competitive circuit will use the same surface that Usain Bolt won his world record on.
+The eight lane competitive circuit uses the same surface that Usain Bolt won his world record on.
 School children to professional athletes will be able to practice and race here.
 Folkelife spoke to our athletes to see what difference this track will make to Folkestone.

 Local Olympian Jack Green